Unit 5 - Practice Quiz

 25 An op-amp subtractor (difference amplifier) produces an output proportional to:

-A. The product of the two input voltages
+A. The difference between the two input voltages

-C. The difference between the two input voltages
+C. The sum of the two input voltages

 26 In a basic differential amplifier (subtractor) circuit, if all external resistors are equal, the output voltage is: